An Outdated Radar

 Professor Dr. Oskar Krejčí, CSc.
 (1948)

-(The Czech Republic); research worker at the Institute of Political Sciences of the Slovak Academy of Sciences, Bratislava (Slovakia); and teacher at the Faculty of Political Sciences and International Relations of the Matej Bel University, Banská Bystrica (Slovakia).
+is Deputy Rector of the University College of International and Public Relations in Prague (The Czech Republic); research worker at the Institute of Political Sciences of the Slovak Academy of Sciences, Bratislava (Slovakia); and teacher at the Faculty of Political Sciences and International Relations of the Matej Bel University, Banská Bystrica (Slovakia).
 He has published seventeen scientific books and approximately 1,000 studies and articles of various sorts.

 He was an advisor of two Prime Ministers of the Czechoslovak Federal Government.